GabeScott/standard-works-vault/General Conference/1984 October - Keeping the Covenants We Make at Baptism.md

 # Keeping the Covenants We Make at Baptism

-*By By Dwan J. Young - Primary General President*
+By Dwan J. Young - *Primary General President*

 *Given in the October session of the 1984 General Conference*